BlitzMax

 String Hashes

 A String hash can be used for faster string equality tests.
-If two strings are equal, the Hash() method returns identical values for both strings.
+If two strings are equal, the HashCode() method returns identical values for both strings.
 However, because there is not a unique hash for each unique string value, it is possible for different strings to return the same hash.

 By default, all static/const strings will be compiled with their hash value pre-calculated.
-For dynamic strings, the hash is calculated on the first call to Hash().
+For dynamic strings, the hash is calculated on the first call to HashCode().
 Subsequent calls will return the cached hash value.

 In string equality tests, if both strings have a calculated hash, the hash value is used.
 Otherwise, the standard process of comparing the contents of each string is performed, which involves comparing each character in turn until a difference is found.